-The East Reserve Highway is scheduled for an upcoming construction project to improve the condition of the roadway, starting at the town of Reserve, Montana, and extending 11.4 miles eastward.
+The East Reserve Highway is scheduled for an upcoming construction project to improve the condition of the roadway, starting at the intersection with MT-16, east of the town of Reserve, Montana, and extending 10.4 miles eastward.
 The project will end just before the curve in the road by Dagmar.

 But, there is a lot of work that needs to be done before construction can begin.

 MDT needs input from the community before beginning a design for the roadway.
 Is there a feature in this area that is important to you?
 Safety issues that could be solved?
 If you drive the road often, or even just once in a while, we want to hear from you.

 "We know that 2024 seems a long way off, but it's important to get the community involved now," said Phill Forbes, Project Manager for Morrison-Maierle, the engineering design firm working on the Reserve-East project.
 "The community can help us understand what we need to be thinking about as we plan the project, such as detour routes, impacts to the traveling public, safety concerns and the needs of commercial vehicles, to name just a few."

 All who use the route are encouraged to submit feedback regarding safety, detours, wildlife, vehicle types using the route and other comments or concerns.